Haud/Kali/README.md

 ### DateTime

-DateTime aims to be as simple and seamless as possible by mimicing the `NSDate` APIs whereever possible.
+DateTime aims to be as simple and seamless as possible by mimicking the `NSDate` APIs wherever possible.

 For instance, to instantiate DateTime with the current date and time, simply: